victorvlu/gleague_autosidebar/README.md

 # gleague_autosidebar

-Automatically retrieve and update sidebar widgets on a G-League subreddit with current roster, standings, and upcoming games.
+Automatically retrieve current roster, standings, and upcoming games and update sidebar widgets on a G-League subreddit.

 ## Prerequisites
 * Python